Productivix/module_datalogicsdk-kt/README.md

 ### Settings

-in terminal settings, Datalogic settings, Scanner settings, Wedge, disable everything to avoid conflic in the UI of signals comming from 2 ways.
+in terminal settings, Datalogic settings, Scanner settings, Wedge, disable everything to avoid conflic in the UI of signals comming from 2 ways Save in "scanner settings" by "Commit" - if not, at reboot the old configuration comes back.

 ### in your program